- <div style="background-image:url(/live/image/gid/8/width/1600/height/300/crop/1/29975_header-aerialjpg.rev.1450460033.jpg)"/>

 What is recyclable on campus?

 Contamination of recycling bins leads to rejection from our provider of the materials.
-This means that we then have to pay to have it specially removed by our trash provider.
-If we (as a community) would like to better our recycling efforts, we need to cut down on the contamination.
-These items will contaminate our bins:
+This means that we then have to pay to have it specially removed by our trash provider and the materials will all end up in a landfill instead of being recycled.

 * Steel (shaving cream cans, etc.)